 If you are outside of your country of permanent residence when purchasing insurance there are some additional qualifying factors depending on where you are from.
 If you are unsure, please contact the World Nomads customer service department via the contact page and we can advise you further.

-Happy Travels! about 6 years ago
+Happy Travels! over 8 years ago

 Hi there, Yael from WorldNomads.com here!

 In deciding whether to select South Korea of Britain you should choose the country of residence where you have access to permanent medical care and where you'd be repatriated to if necessary.
 You must also be legally defined as a permanent resident (not temporary) of that country and have a residential address that you can refer to within that country.

 You can review who can buy the insurance within the terms and conditions or full description of cover (policy wording) - each one is different and you can review this here: http://www.worldnomads.com/travel-insurance/prices-and-benefits.aspx

 In general, if you are a permanent resident or citizen of a country, then you can buy our insurance, even if you are travelling in another country.

 If you have further questions please feel free to send through an email to our customer service team:

 If you've been living and/or working in Korea for the past 3 years with a proper document such as Employment Pass or Work Permit or PR status, then your Country of Residence should be Korea.
 You're legally a resident there with a recognized/approved status/document.
 Korea is where you currently reside, spend most of the year in and to be repatriated to in the event of emergency and/or medical assistance.
 Since you live there, you should/must have a residential address, thus in this case, it should be Korea. over 8 years ago